-One of the most effective ways to defuse a complaint situation, or prevent the situation from escalating to a point where the complainant's conduct becomes unreasonable, is to offer a full or partial apology where this is warranted.
+One of the most effective ways to defuse a complaint situation, or prevent the situation from escalating to a point where the complainant's conduct becomes unreasonable, is to offer a full or partial apology.
+It is always important that we own any mistakes and that we do not seek to mask poor behavior or conduct.